PET WASTE

 Pet Waste and Nutrients

-After being picked up by stormwater, pet waste then decomposes in that water and releases nutrients in a process called nutrient loading.
+After being picked up by stormwater, pet waste decomposes in that water and releases nutrients in a process called nutrient loading.
 These nutrients, which include nitrogen and phosphorus, can lead to imbalances that cause harmful algal blooms to develop.

 -

-Being toxic to humans, pets, and wildlife.
+Are toxic to humans, pets, and wildlife.

 -

-Making water recreation dangerous.
+Make water recreation dangerous.

 -

-Depleting available oxygen in the water, resulting in fish kills.
+Deplete available oxygen in the water, resulting in fish kills.

 -

-Causing overall damage to the aquatic ecosystem.
+Cause overall damage to the aquatic ecosystem.